Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Scope and Chapters: Higher Ed and K-12

-Lucy: The 2026 edition has two dedicated chapters: a Higher Education Chapter and a K‑12 School Chapter.
+Lucy: Certainly!
+The 2026 edition features two dedicated chapters: one for Higher Education and another for K-12 schools.

-The Higher Education Chapter recognizes universities, colleges, and institutions — along with leaders such as Vice Chancellors, Registrars, Deans, Heads of Departments, and senior academic executives — who are driving AI‑enabled equitable education, robust digital infrastructure, and inclusive innovation.
+The Higher Education Chapter recognizes universities, colleges, and institutions, along with leaders such as Vice Chancellors, Registrars, Deans, and Heads of Departments.
+These leaders are pivotal in driving AI-enabled equitable education and fostering robust digital infrastructures.

-The K‑12 School Chapter focuses on schools and school networks that excel in edtech integration, student‑centric digital experiences, and sustainable technology ecosystems that can scale responsibly.
+The K-12 School Chapter focuses on schools and networks that excel in integrating edtech, creating student-centric digital experiences, and developing sustainable technology ecosystems.

-Together, they provide a unified lens on how leadership and technology can reshape learning from early years all the way through advanced degrees.
+Together, these chapters provide a comprehensive view of how leadership and technology can reshape learning from early years through advanced degrees.

 Who the Awards Recognize

-Mandy: Who can be nominated in ITL Awards 2026 for Education?
+Mandy: Who can be nominated for the ITL Awards 2026 for Education?

 Lucy: The awards recognize both individuals and institutions.
-On the individual side, we welcome nominations for senior education leaders who are shaping digital transformation and inclusive outcomes, including:
+On the individual side, we welcome nominations for senior education leaders shaping digital transformation and inclusive outcomes, including:

 Vice Chancellors and Presidents